 - Homemade Meatballs

 - Herb & Garlic Rissoles with Hidden Veggies

-- Bacon & Garlic Pate – I make this every fortnight and disperse it into small containers.
+- Garlic & Thyme Pepper Pate – I make this every fortnight and disperse it into small containers.
 I keep it in the freezer so I always have some on hand for an energy boosting snack with cucumbers and carrots, I’ll mix it through meatballs or rissoles or add it to spaghetti/ mince sauce

 - Frozen cheesecakes, ice-blocks, bliss balls, muffins, muesli bar/slice, homemade biscuits or crackers and cakes can also be kept in the freezer